-If a package uses S4 classes and methods exported from another package, but does not import the entire namespace of the other package, it needs to import the classes and methods explicitly, with directives importClassesFrom(package, ...) importMethodsFrom(package, ...)
+If a package uses S4 classes and methods exported from another package, but does not import the entire namespace of the other package76, it needs to import the classes and methods explicitly, with directives listing the classes and functions with methods respectively.
+Suppose we had two small packages A and B with B using A. Then they could have NAMESPACE files and

+'''

+importClassesFrom(package, ...)

+importMethodsFrom(package, ...)

+'''